 Here’s how you can boost your content so search engines find and display it effectively:

 - Use accurate and descriptive title tags and meta descriptions.
 These help both customers and search engines figure out if your page is what they’re looking for.

 - Optimize for keywords that are specific to your business.
 Focus on long-tail keywords to get visitors who are more interested in your page’s niche content.

 - Consider at what point in the funnel customers may be when they use different search terms.
 You can create multiple sales landing pages for your membership site focused on different places in the customer journey, and optimize them to rank for different keywords.

-For more tips on improving your SEO strategy to drive more traffic to your membership site, check out our article The 5 Best Ecommerce SEO Strategies to Boost Sales.
+For more tips on improving your SEO strategy to drive more traffic to your membership site, check out: The 5 Best Ecommerce SEO Strategies to Boost Sales.

 Once you’ve mastered the basics of free traffic, you’re ready to venture into the world of digital advertising to promote your membership site.
-When you’re considering launching an ad campaign, there are two ways to do it: contextual advertising and search advertising.
+There are two main methods to launching an ad campaign: contextual advertising and search advertising.

-On contextual advertising platforms, ads are targeted toward the appropriate audience by placing them within the content the target came for.
+On contextual advertising platforms, ads are embedded in the consumer’s content.
 These ads work because they use interest-based, behavior-based and demographic targeting to get in front of the right audience.
 Some contextual advertising platforms include:

 - Facebook Ads

 - Twitter Ads